TITLE 23: EDUCATION AND CULTURAL RESOURCES

 c) Preschool Programs

-2) By July 1, 2014, each individual assigned to provide instruction to students in a preschool program also shall meet the applicable requirements of subsection (a) or (b) of this Section, depending on the assignment.
+2) By July 1, 2016, each individual assigned to provide instruction to students in a preschool program also shall meet the applicable requirements of subsection (a) or (b), depending on the assignment, except as provided in subsection (c)(3).

-3) Noncertificated staff employed to assist in instruction in a preschool program shall meet the requirements of 23 Ill.
+4) Staff who are employed to assist in instruction in a preschool program but do not hold a professional educator license shall meet the requirements of 23 Ill.
 Adm.
-235.20(c)(8)(B).
+235.20(c).

 d) Administrators